navyasripenmetsa/Graph-Recommendation-system-DSA-project-/README_dataset.md

 1.User ID : Unique Identifier for each user
 2.Movie ID
 3.Rating - Rating given by user (0.5 to 5.0 scale)
-4.TimeStamp - Time when the rating was given

 This dataset Aims to build a graph based Movie Recommendation system using Pagerank Algorithm